dnaid4k/onlinecodenv/README.md

 1st part of project.
 Ended cuz difficulties it was git commits and, reseting modules.
-Problem was required version for prettier as react 18.2.0 is too new.
+Problem was required version for prettier and  react 18.2.0 was too new.
 So react 17.0.0 was applied.
 See you in other repository it is CoEn2
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).